 Except in emergencies, the option must be left open for the student to accept or refuse counseling.
 If the student is skeptical or reluctant for whatever reason, simply express your acceptance of those feelings so that your own relationship with the student is not jeopardized.
 Give the student an opportunity to consider other alternatives by suggesting that he or she might need some time to think it over.
 If the student emphatically says "no," then respect that decision, and again leave the situation open for possible reconsideration at a later time.

-If the student agrees to the referral, the student may call or go to the Counseling Center to make an appointment.
-The student's first contact with the Center will typically be an intake interview in which the student and the intake counselor make decisions about the type of help needed.
-Intake appointments are usually scheduled within a week of the student's request to be seen at the Center.
+If the student agrees to the referral, the student may call or go to PACS to make an appointment.
+The student's first contact with PACS will typically be an intake interview in which the student and the intake counselor make decisions about the type of help needed.
+Intake appointments are usually scheduled within a week of the student's request to be seen at PACS.
 Students requiring immediate help because of psychological difficulties are seen the same day on an emergency basis.
 Finally, you should follow up with the student at a later date to show your continued interest even if he or she did not accept your attempted referral.

 What About Confidentiality?

 It is important for members of the University community to understand that the interviews conducted by psychologists are confidential in nature.
-Information about those interviews or the content of such interviews cannot be released except upon the student's written request, in circumstances which would result in clear danger to the individual or others, reports of child or elder neglect/abuse, reports of hazing, or as may be required by other laws.
-The Counseling Center adheres very strictly to this policy.
+Information about those interviews or the content of such interviews cannot be released except upon the student's written request, in circumstances which would result in clear danger to the individual or others, reports of child or elder neglect/abuse, reports of hazing, or as may be required by other laws PACS adheres very strictly to this policy.

-Sources of assistance for students are not limited to professional counseling, but may include referral to a physician, the Office of Health Education within Health Services, the Sexual Harrassment and Rape Prevention Program( SHARPP) the Office of Residential Life, the Center for Academic Resources, the University Advising and Career Center, the parents, a hall director, or a member of the clergy, etc. For this reason, knowledge of persons, offices, and agencies that can be of service to the student is of primary importance.
+Sources of assistance for students are not limited to professional counseling, but may include referral to a physician, the University of New Hampshire Health & Wellness, the Sexual Harrassment and Rape Prevention Program( SHARPP), Housing & Residential Life, the Center for Academic Resources, the University Advising Center, the parents, a hall director, or a member of the clergy, etc. For this reason, knowledge of persons, offices, and agencies that can be of service to the student is of primary importance.
 Students become discouraged and frustrated when they feel passed along from office to office without receiving the assistance needed.
-If you are unsure of the appropriate place to send a student for specific information or help, call the Counseling Center (862-2090/TTY: 7-1-1 or 800-735-2964 Relay NH) for information or consultation as to the various sources of help on campus.
+If you are unsure of the appropriate place to send a student for specific information or help, call PACS (862-2090/TTY: 7-1-1 or 800-735-2964 Relay NH) for information or consultation as to the various sources of help on campus.

 Other emergency services include: